-The purpose of the Union County Children's Environmental Health Childhood Lead Prevention Program is to protect and improve the health of children form the harmful effects of lead through the implementation of the North Carolina Rules Governing Lead Poisoning Prevention in Children, 15A NCAC 18A .3100.
+The purpose of the Union County Children's Environmental Health Childhood Lead Prevention Program is to protect and improve the health of children from the harmful effects of lead through the implementation of the North Carolina Rules Governing Lead Poisoning Prevention in Children, 15A NCAC 18A .3100.
 Union County Children's Environmental Health coordinates and assists in the environmental investigation of a child who has been lead poisoned.

 Lead is a heavy metal that was used for many years in construction products (paint, solder), gasoline, and other products.
 The deterioration of these lead containing products produces lead poisoning hazards in homes, buildings, and surrounding areas.
 Lead may also be found in other sources such as vinyl mini blinds, jewelry, imported candy, toys, glazed pottery, and folk remedies.